Act-On Announces Act-On InSite, New GenAI Web Agent

 This principle is so prevalent now that it shows up in a number of disciplines.
 There’s data-driven marketing.
 Data storytelling.
 It all ties nicely into the trend of visual content, too.

-Yup – all our charts and graphs are a type of visual content.
+Yup – all our pie charts and bar graphs are a type of visual content.
 We even have a nice word to blend data and visual content: “data visualization,” aka, “data viz.”

 Given how powerful and ubiquitous data visualization is, wouldn’t you like to be better at it?
-Want to pick up a couple of tips on how to make a pie chart or graph more convincing?
+If so, learn our pie chart best practices and other tips below on how to make your data more convincing.

-If so, keep reading.
 These proven best practices will help.
-To keep things short, I’ve limited my suggestions to the two most commonly used data viz devices: pie charts and bar graphs.
+To keep things short, I’ve limited my suggestions to the two most commonly used data visualization devices: pie charts and bar graphs.

 Ouch.

-Even Edward Tufte, possibly the most respected voice in data viz, says “pie charts are bad and the only thing worse than one pie chart is lots of them.”
+Even Edward Tufte, possibly the most respected voice in data viz, says “pie charts are bad and the only thing worse than one, is lots of them.”

 Basically, it’s because they’re hard to read.
 They’re hard to read because our brains aren’t great at interpreting the relevant size of different slices of the pie.
 If the sections of the chart are similar, we can’t easily tell which piece is bigger.